Cornell-MAE-UG/fa25-portfolio-ozc2/index.md

 My name is Olivia Chen, I am a sophmore on a biomedical engineering track hoping to concentrate in BMDD.

+Here is the link to my resume: assets/CV.pdf

 Below you can view my HW 5 project:
 ---